sony-mathew/smtpapi-ruby/CONTRIBUTING.md

 - [Creating a Pull Request](#creating-a-pull-request)
 - [Code Reviews](#code-reviews)

 We use [Milestones](https://github.com/sendgrid/smtpapi-ruby/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
 Please indicate that you have begun work on it to avoid collisions.
-Once a PR is made, community review, comments, suggestions and additional PRs are welcomed and encouraged.
+Once a PR is made, community review, comments, suggestions, and additional PRs are welcomed and encouraged.

 <a name="feature-request"></a>
 ## Feature Request